Droidion/implementing-change-game/README.md

 - `POST /login` to get access and refresh tokens that are cached to Redis
 - `POST /v1/logout` to empty currently cached acceess token in Redis
 - `GET /v1/ping` is a dummy page that checks if the correct token is provided
+- Users are persisted in Postgres DB
+- Redis is used for caching tokens

 ## TODO
 - Persist users with Postgres